jlechnar/mdde/README.md

   * can be links (e.g. to issue tracker)
 * comments
   * single line comments
+* percent
+  * percent sign is used for comments - this adds a command as replacement
 * code section
   * titles for code sections
   * list of codes